Interpretable Sparse Proximate Factors for Large Dimensions: Simulation

 \subsection{Comparison with Sparse PCA}

-We compare the estimation of the factors, loadings and the common component of our methods with various versions of sparse PCA.
-We have already shown theoretically that in the special case of a one-factor model with homoskedastic errors, the proximate factors provide a better estimator than sparse PCA.
+We compare the estimation of the factors, loadings and the common component of our methods PPCA and PPCA (wt) with SPCA.
+We have already shown theoretically that in the special case of a one-factor model with homoskedastic errors, the proximate factors provide a better estimator for the population factors than sparse PCA.
 We consider now the more general setting of multiple factors with dependent and heteroscedastic errors.
-For the various estimators we calculate the generalized correlation of the estimated factors and loadings with the population values and also calculate the root-mean-squared error (RMSE), i.e. $\sqrt{\frac{1}{NT} \sum_{i=1}^N \sum_{t=1}^T \left( X_{it}- \hat X_{it} \right)^2}$, where $\hat X_{it}$ is the common component predicted by the models.
-We report the in-sample and out-of-sample results.
-For the first case we estimate the parameters on the training data set and calculate the goodness-of-fit measures on it.
-For the second case we use the factor portfolio weights estimated on the training data set to construct the factors and loadings on the test data set.
+For the various estimators we calculate the generalized correlation of estimated factors $\hat{\*F}$ and loadings $\hat{\*\Lambda}$ with the population values and also calculate the root-mean-squared error (RMSE),

-Motivated by our empirical application we simulate a $K=5$ factor model with weakly correlated heteroskedastic errors: \begin{itemize} \item Heteroskedasticity: $e_{it} = \sigma_i v_{it}$, $\sigma_i \sim U(0.5, 1.5)$ and $v_{it} \sim N(0,1)$ \item Cross sectional dependence: $e_t \sim N(0, \Sigma_e)$, where $\Sigma_e = (c_{ij}) \in \+R^{N \times N}$ with $c_{ij} = 0.5^{|i - j|}$ \end{itemize} We label our method PPCA (proximate PCA).
-Sparse PCA (SPCA) with an $\ell_1$ penalty estimates sparse factor weights and sparse loadings.
-We modify sparse PCA (SPCA (mod)) by using the sparse factor weights and obtain non-sparse loadings in a second stage regression.
-This is similar to our approach but with $\ell_1$ shrinkage instead of hard thresholding.
-In order to make the approaches comparable, we choose the number on non-zero elements $m$ for PPCA s.t. it coincides with the number of non-zero elements for SPCA for a given $\ell_1$ penalty $\alpha$.